theminstack/styled/README.md

 ## Testing

 During testing, there may be a DOM (eg. jsdom) and a `document` global.
 However, the `NODE_ENV` environment variable should also be set to `test` (Jest sets this automatically).
 If it is, the SSR implementation is used.
-So, use the same `renderStylesToString` utility used for SSR style rendering to check (eg. Jest snapshot test) your styles.
+So, you can use the same `renderStylesToString` utility to test (eg. Jest snapshots) your styles.

 ```tsx
 expect(renderStylesToString()).toMatchSnapshot();